-You can create 'Auto Tags' that can be given a simple rule and will automatically tag craft that match the rule.
+You can create 'Auto Tags' that can be given a simple rule to automatically tag craft that match.

 For example a tag with the rule "crew-count greater than 10" will tag all craft that can take 11 or more crew.

 When creating a tag, click the "Use Auto Tag Rule" button, the select an attribute, a comparitor (<, >, =, etc) and enter a value.